 - Meanwhile heat the vegetable oil and butter in a large nonstick skillet.
 Add the sliced onions and saute over medium heat.
 When the onion starts turning golden brown on the edges add the turmeric and continue frying until they are rich golden brown.
 Reduce heat to medium low and add the diced dates and ⅛ teaspoon ground ginger to the fried onions and saute for 2 minutes.
 Remove from the heat and toss with the roasted butternut squash.
 Set aside.

 - Please follow the instructions for cooking the Persian rice up to the point where the rice is par cooked and drained in a colander and rinsed under cold water and drained.
-Toss the par cooked rice with the cooked lentils.
+Remove 1 cup of the rice and reserve it for the TahDig.
+Toss the remaining par cooked rice with the cooked lentils.
 Set aside.

-- Add 3 tablespoon oil and 2 tablespoon butter to the same stockpot over medium low heat.
-Arrange the reserved sliced butternut squash in a single layer in the bottom of the pot.
+- Heat 3 tablespoon vegetable oil and 2 tablespoon butter in the same stockpot over medium low heat until hot (not smoking)

-- Add ⅓ of the lentil rice on top of the squash slices, sprinkle with ⅓ of the Persian Rice Spice, add half the butternut squash and date mixture.
+- Add ⅓ of the lentil rice on top of the yogurt and rice mixture; sprinkle with ⅓ of the Persian Rice Spice, add half the butternut squash and date mixture.
 Repeat this one more time, then add the remaining lentil rice and rice spice on top.